Famous egg sald

 Egg salad.
-I've been perfecting this recipe over the past year, and it's strangely become a creative expression of mine.
-Gatekeeping this recipe doesn't sit well with me.
-So without further adieu, I present to you Noah's famous egg salad.
+I've been tinkering this recipe over the past year, and it's strangely become a creative expression of mine.
+Gatekeeping it doesn't sit well with me.
+So I present to you Noah's famous egg salad.

-- 6 pasture raised brown eggs.
-Ideally try not to shortcut this, as the beautifully bright orange yolks speak for themselves
+- 6 pasture raised eggs.
+Ideally try not to shortcut this, as the bright orange yolks speak for themselves

 - Kewpie mayo